Selah Merrill: Biography

-Selah Merrill was born in Canton Centre, Connecticut on May 2, 1837, and died on January 22, 1909, at Fruitvale, California.
+Selah Merrill was born in Canton, Connecticut on May 2, 1837, and died on January 22, 1909, at Fruitvale, California.
 He was the son of Lydia Richards and Daniel Merrill and was a member of the fifth generation of the Merrill family in America.
 The Merrills were descended from an old and esteemed Massachusetts family and his original immigrant ancestor was Nathaniel Merrill from Wherstead, County Suffolk, England and was one of the earliest settlers in Newbury, Massachusetts.

 After graduating from Williston Seminary in Easthampton, Massachusetts, he studied at Yale College, but did not graduate.
 He studied theology at the New Haven Theological Seminary, graduating in 1863, and was ordained in the Congregational Church, at Feeding Mills, Massachusetts in 1864.
 He then spent two years (1868–1870) in Germany at the University of Berlin where he studied the ancient Hebrew language.
 He received the degree of A. M. from Yale College; D. D. from Grinnell College in 1875; and a LL.
 D. from Union College in 1884.

 He served as a chaplain of the 49th U. S. Colored Infantry, also known as the 11th Louisiana Regiment Infantry, at Vicksburg, Mississippi from 1864 until the close of the War.

 In 1866, he married Fanny Lucinda Cooke, who died the following year.
 In 1868, he married Mrs. Phila (Wilkin) Fargo, who died only two years later.
 On April 26, 1875, at Andover, Massachusetts, he married Adelaide Brewster Taylor.
-She was born on January 14, 1845, at Rochester, Monroe County, New York; and died on January 24, 1929, in Piedmont, Alameda County, California.
+She was born on January 14, 1845, at Rochester, New York; and died on January 24, 1929, in Piedmont, California.
 She was the daughter of Dr. Oliver Brewster Taylor, an 1848 graduate of Harvard University, and Sophia Hale Hubbard.
 She was the great granddaughter of Dr. Oliver Wadsworth Brewster, who served in Col. John Brown's regiment in the American Revolutionary War and was the first physician in Becket, Massachusetts.
 His home, built in 1786, is still standing and is currently occupied by the Becket-Chimney Corners YMCA.